Download the Core Standards FAQ (PDF: 816 KB, updated for 2020)

 8.5.
 Our state association does not have access to state licensing information.
 How do we satisfy the Core Standards requirement to provide local associations with lists of nonmember licensees?
 Also, there is no reference in the online “Compliance Tool” to state associations providing state licensing information to local associations.
 Isn’t that an Organizational Alignment requirement?

 The Core Standards require that “To ensure proper dues reporting and collection, every state association will provide to each local association a comparative list of non-member licensees to the state membership records, at least semi-annually.”
 That said, state associations can’t be required to share information that’s not available to them, which is the case in several states.
 In those cases, it’s anticipated those state associations would still make reasonable efforts to obtain that information for their local associations.
-This requirement is not reflected in the online Compliance Tool since it is applicable only to the state associations.
-(Revised and reinstated 10.7.14)
+(Revised and reinstated 10.7.14) (Revised 1.9.20)

 8.6 Can "shared services" be used to satisfy certain Core Standards (e.g. press releases) if the partner organization isn't another association of REALTORS® (for instance our local Chamber of Commerce)?